 Amidst the joy of summer time swims, cold Popsicles, and sleeping in, the new school year sneaks up on us.
 I dread the whirlwind back to school shopping as advertisements plague the airways, and other media.
 I feel my wallet emptying before I even make the shopping list.
-Not to mention the kids exclaiming, “I must have this one!”
+Not to mention the kids exclaiming, “I want this one!”

 Here are a few things I have learned to prep for back to school season.
 It will help save money, time, and some sanity.